 If you want to make more changes to your test site and upload those to GitHub, you need to make the change to your files just like you did before.
 Then, you need to enter the following commands (pressing Enter after each one) to push those changes to GitHub:

-git add --all git commit -m 'another commit' git push
+git commit -m 'another commit'

 You can replace another commit with a more suitable message to describe what change you just made.